jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-18.md

-Pursuant to Section 49 of the Act, a government-owned and -controlled corporation known as the “Power Sector Assets and Liabilities Management Corporation”, hereinafter referred to as the “PSALM Corp.” or “PSALM,” was created to take ownership of all existing NPC generation assets, liabilities, IPP contracts, real estate and all other disposable assets.
-All outstanding obligations of the NPC arising from loans, issuances of bonds, securities and other instruments of indebtedness shall be assumed by the PSALM, within one hundred eighty (180) days from the approval of the Act.
+Pursuant to Section 49 of the Act, a government-owned and -controlled corporation known as the “Power Sector Assets and Liabilities Management Corporation”, hereinafter referred to as the “PSALM Corp.” or “PSALM,” was created to take ownership of all existing NAPOCOR generation assets, liabilities, IPP contracts, real estate and all other disposable assets.
+All outstanding obligations of the NAPOCOR arising from loans, issuances of bonds, securities and other instruments of indebtedness shall be assumed by the PSALM, within one hundred eighty (180) days from the approval of the Act.
-NPC and PSALM shall take such measures and execute such documents to effect the transfer of the ownership and possession of all the assets, rights, privileges, and liabilities required by the Act to be transferred by NPC to PSALM.
+NAPOCOR and PSALM shall take such measures and execute such documents to effect the transfer of the ownership and possession of all the assets, rights, privileges, and liabilities required by the Act to be transferred by NAPOCOR to PSALM.
 Section 2.
 Purpose and Objective.
-The principal purpose of the PSALM is to manage the orderly sale, disposition, and Privatization of NPC generation assets, real estate and other Page 63 of 100disposable assets, and IPP contracts with the objective of managing and liquidating all NPC financial obligations and stranded contract costs in an optimal manner.
+The principal purpose of the PSALM is to manage the orderly sale, disposition, and Privatization of NAPOCOR generation assets, real estate and other Page 63 of 100disposable assets, and IPP contracts with the objective of managing and liquidating all NAPOCOR financial obligations and stranded contract costs in an optimal manner.
 Section 3.
 Domicile.
 The PSALM shall have its principal office and place of business within Metro